cjburgos/sawtooth_sc/README.md

 First, bring up the network using the following command:

-`$ sudo docker-compose up -f sawtooth-defaul.yaml`
+`$ sudo docker-compose -f sawtooth-defaul.yaml up`

 Docker images will be downloaded to create the required containers to build the network.